silper2693/8weeksqlchallenge-by-Silper/Case Study #5: Data Mart/README.md

     ,region
     ,platform
     ,CASE
-      WHEN segment IS NULL OR segment LIKE 'null' THEN 'unknown' ELSE segment
+      WHEN segment IS NULL OR segment = 'null' THEN 'unknown' ELSE segment
     END AS segment
     ,CASE
-      WHEN RIGHT(segment, 1) LIKE '1' THEN 'Young Adults'
+      WHEN RIGHT(segment, 1) = '1' THEN 'Young Adults'
-      WHEN RIGHT(segment, 1) LIKE '2' THEN 'Middle Aged'
+      WHEN RIGHT(segment, 1) = '2' THEN 'Middle Aged'
       WHEN RIGHT(segment, 1) IN ('3', '4') THEN 'Retirees'
       ELSE 'unknown'
     END AS age_band
     ,CASE
-      WHEN LEFT(segment, 1) LIKE 'C' THEN 'Couples' WHEN LEFT(segment, 1) LIKE 'F' THEN 'Families' ELSE 'unknown'
+      WHEN LEFT(segment, 1) = 'C' THEN 'Couples'
+      WHEN LEFT(segment, 1) = 'F' THEN 'Families'
+      ELSE 'unknown'
     END AS demographic
     ,customer_type
     ,transactions
     ,sales
     ,ROUND(sales::NUMERIC / transactions::NUMERIC, 2) AS avg_transaction
-  FROM data_mart.weekly_sales
+  FROM data_mart.weekly_sales;
-);
 ```
 ## <p align="center">B. Data Exploration.</p>